-Preview American Road Magazine – Spring 2019
+Preview American Road Magazine – Summer 2019

 We invite you to join us as we explore America’s back roads!
 Whether you travel in an RV, on a motorcycle, or in a mini-van, you’ll find road trips, maps, diners, motels and roadside attractions in every issue to help you plan the journey of a lifetime.

 In this issue of American Road, we return to the drive-ins—and we do so with a bent that remembers Panic in Year Zero!
 (1962), Logan’s Run (1976), and other sci-fi classics that once set those alfresco screens ablaze.
 Our show begins with “A Night at the Drive-In 3,” a feature compendium that collects the stories behind thirty-two drive-ins nationwide—from long-timers such as the Wellfleet Drive-In of Massachusetts and the Parma Motor-Vu in Idaho to newcomers that include Alabama’s Sand Mountain Twin and the Showboat of Hockley, Texas.